th2ch-g/mogura/README.md

 - [ ] Visualize structure as Cartoon and NewCartoon
 - [ ] Morphing by specifing two structures
 - [ ] Load multiple structure files
+- [ ] Pick up atoms and Hightlight it

 ## Useful Reference